History of Multan: Abbasid Amirate (855-959 AD)

-Ismaili emirate of Multan (959-1010 AD)
+Ismaili Emirate of Multan (959-1010 AD)

 By the mid 10th century, Multan had come under the influence of the Qarmatians.
 The Qarmatians had been expelled from Egypt and Iraq following their defeat at the hands of the Abbasids there.
 Qarmatians zealots had famously sacked Mecca, and outraged the Muslim world with their theft and ransom of the Kaaba's Black Stone, and desecration of the Zamzam Well with corpses during the Hajj season of 930 CE.
-They wrested control of the city from the pro-Abbasid Amirate of Banu Munabbih, and established the Amirate of Multan, and pledged allegiance to the Fatimid Dynasty based in Cairo.
+They wrested control of the city from the pro-Abbasid Amirate of Banu Munabbih, and established the Emirate of Multan, thereby ruling large parts of Punjab and Kashmir including within its limits modern day capital of Pakistan Islamabad, and pledged allegiance to the Fatimid Dynasty based in Cairo.

 Jalam bin Shayban, a proselytizing Da'i that had been dispatched to the region by the Fatimid Caliph Imam al-Mu'izz, was dispatched to replace the city's previous Da'i who had been accused of promoting a syncretic version of Islam that incorporated Hindu rites – though his replacement was likely the result of doctrinal differences regarding succession in the Ismaili Imamate.

 Jalam bin Shayban, established newly converted Katara Rajputs as its rulers.
 During his era, Multan became a prosperous city, as witness by famous geographer and travelled Al-Al-Muqadassi in 985;

+The people of Multan are Shi'a......
+In Multan the Khutba is read in the name of the Fatimid Caliph of Egypt and the place is administered by his orders.
+Gifts are regularly sent from here to Egypt".